spiral/docs/docs/en/basics/prototype.md

 ];
 ```

-> **Note**
-> that the extension will invoke `TokenizerConfig`, make sure to add it at the end of the bootload chain.

-Now you can run `php app.php configure` to generate IDE tooltips.
+Now you can run `php app.php configure` to generate IDE autocomplete helpers for your application.

 ## Usage of Prototype Properties

+### Prototyping

-To use the prototyping abilities of the framework, add `Spiral\Prototype\Traits\PrototypeTrait` to any of your classes.
+To start using the prototyping powers, you add `Spiral\Prototype\Traits\PrototypeTrait` trait to any class you want to
-Once it's added, your IDE will immediately suggest available classes and Cycle Repositories to you:
+prototype.
+This trait is like a magical helper that helps your IDE to find and use other parts of your app without
+needing to set up a lot of details.

 ![IDE Tooltips](https://user-images.githubusercontent.com/796136/67619538-8f0c8c80-f805-11e9-9cd8-0597133bf33a.gif)

-You can use this suggestion directly, without a need for any import:
+**Here's a more detailed look at how to add it to a controller class:**

 ```php app/src/Endpoint/Web/HomeController.php
 namespace App\Endpoint\Web;